alistairjoelquinn/sn-typescript/README.md

     .catch(console.log);
 ```

 This will open a prompt window where the input field is prepopulated with the JSON object and already highlighted.
-You can just `cmd + c` and past it into jsonformatter to get you TS interface.
+You can just `cmd + c` and paste it into jsonformatter to get your TS interface.
 I know there are more recent ways of copying to the clipboard in JS but this one gave me the least problems and works in every browser.

 ## Events